-This exemption, issued by the Environment Protection Authority (EPA) under clauses 91 and 92 of the Protection of the Environment Operations (Waste) Regulation 2014 (Waste Regulation), exempts a consumer of Sydney Metro tunnel spoil from certain requirements in relation to the application of that waste to land or use as a raw material, provided the consumer complies with the conditions of this exemption.
+This exemption, issued by the Environment Protection Authority (EPA) under clauses 91 and 92 of the Protection of the Environment Operations (Waste) Regulation 2014 (Waste Regulation), exempts a consumer of M4-M5 Link tunnel spoil from certain requirements in relation to the application of that waste to land or use as a raw material, provided the consumer complies with the conditions of this exemption.

-This exemption should be read in conjunction with 'the Sydney Metro tunnel spoil order November 2018'.
-This exemption applies to Sydney Metro tunnel spoil that is, or is intended to be, applied to land as engineering fill, or for use in earthworks, or for use as an alternative raw material in the manufacture of bricks.
+This exemption should be read in conjunction with 'the M4-M5 Link tunnel spoil order 2019'.
+This exemption applies to M4-M5 Link tunnel spoil that is, or is intended to be, applied to land as engineering fill, or for use in earthworks, or for use as an alternative raw material in the manufacture of bricks, or applied to land within the road corridor for public road related activities including road construction, maintenance and installation of road infrastructure facilities.